Winner of Emblem Competition Chosen

 Third Anniversary of Drill Rig Accident

 It was mid-afternoon, Oct.
 11, 2011.
 Kyle James Knox of Stouffville, a promising young apprentice with Local 793, was operating a loader at a subway construction site at York University in Toronto, next to the Schulich School of Business.
-Suddenly, a massive rotary drill rig collapsed and fell on the loader that Knox was driving, […]
+Suddenly, a massive rotary drill rig collapsed and fell on the loader that Knox was driving, crushing the smaller machine and trapping him in the wreckage.
+Another worker and Local 793 member, Dan DeLuca, who was operating an excavator at the site, was also trapped and injured after the liner and […]

 It was mid-afternoon, Oct.
 11, 2011.